 Hong Kong – the cheaper seats After our tour of the gallery parts of Hong Kong it was time to take a look at the cheap seats.
 We signed up for a tour called ‘the land between’ – meaning the parts of the territory between the teeming streets of Kowloon and the border with China.
 It’s more generally known as the New Territories.

 Hong Kong shopping Years ago what attracted Australians to stay a day or two or three in Hong Kong was the shopping.
 Sure, it was an accessible way to get a look at the Orient, but mixed with that was the great exchange rate, and the quality goods for sale at substantially less than the prices in Australia.
 Even when the sales taxes were altered back in the Keating years, you could still snap up a bargain in Hongkers.

-Sunday was our last full day in Hong Kong.
+A lazy Sunday in Hong Kong Sunday was our last full day in Hong Kong.
 We hadn’t quite given up on the shopping yet, but this time we headed towards the city centre on the island, with Causeway Bay on the way.

 A day tour of Macao It’s hard to imagine how anyone could run a day tour of 28 sq km of Macao, but it was done.
 Casinos, the sky tower, and the Portuguese part of town.